 - Official vehicle, usually with a beacon

 - A telephone connection, bills of which are paid by the government

 - High-class accommodation during official visits across the state

 - Pension to spouse

 Opportunities of Promotion for SDM

-The administrative officers may be put either in the field responsibility or in the Secretariat.
+The administrative officers may be put either in the field of responsibility or in the Secretariat.
 The Officers in the field duty are SDM who looks after the concerned matters in his area.
-If the Officers are in field duty, then they have the following matrix of their promotion:
+If the Officers are on field duty, then they have the following matrix of their promotion: